kelleyblackmore/ServerInspector/docs/INSTALL.md

-# ServerInspect Installation Guide
+# serverinspector Installation Guide

-This document explains the various ways to install ServerInspect.
+This document explains the various ways to install serverinspector.

 ## Quick Installation